ChainSafe/forest/blockchain/consensus/deleg_cns/README.md

 Ideally we could avoid having to build Lotus just for this purpose, and use the published [Docker image](https://hub.docker.com/r/filecoin/lotus).
 However, not all commands that we need are part of the image; for example `lotus-seed` is only available in the [lotus-test](https://github.com/filecoin-project/lotus/blob/v1.17.0-rc3/Dockerfile.lotus#L232) build target.

 Still, we can use docker to build the CLI without having to install all necessary build dependencies ourselves.
-Assuming that we already have [Lotus](https://github.com/filecoin-project/lotus) cloned from Github and we are in the top level `lotus` directory, we can use the following command to build an image we need:
+Assuming that we already have [Lotus](https://github.com/filecoin-project/lotus) cloned from Github and we are in the top level `lotus` directory, we can use the following command to build an image we need.

+But before we do that, let's modify `Dockerfile.lotus` to make sure that the `builder-test` section that `lotus-test` relies on [calls](https://github.com/filecoin-project/lotus/blob/v1.17.0-rc3/Dockerfile.lotus#L36) `make calibnet` instead of `make debug`.
+The reason for this is that Lotus will turn on a [build tag](https://github.com/filecoin-project/lotus/blob/v1.17.0-rc3/Makefile#L77) and activate [params_calibnet](https://github.com/filecoin-project/lotus/blob/v1.17.0-rc3/build/params_calibnet.go#L2) settings.
+This is required because with `make debug` would put into the `genesis.car` file actor bundles for `devnet`, while Forest [only accepts](https://github.com/ChainSafe/forest/blob/d4c25e53c02bc8e319d73c47e8f6bc16a714bdec/vm/actor_interface/src/builtin/miner/mod.rs#L27-L35) the ones for `mainnet` or `calibnet`.
+The actor CIDs in different bundles can be seen [here](https://github.com/filecoin-project/lotus/blob/v1.17.0-rc3/build/builtin_actors_gen.go).

 ```bash
 docker build -t filecoin/lotus-test -f Dockerfile.lotus --target lotus-test .